 One myth is that caffeinated drinks, such as coffee or tea, don’t help you hydrate because caffeine is a diuretic.

-In fact, studies show that the diuretic effect of these beverages is very weak (
+In fact, studies show that the diuretic effect of these beverages is weak, but they can cause extra urination in some people (

-Most foods are also loaded with water.
-Meat, fish, eggs and especially fruits and vegetables all contain significant amounts of water.
+Most foods contain water in varying levels.
+Meat, fish, eggs, and especially fruits and vegetables all contain water.

 Together, coffee or tea and water-rich foods can help maintain your fluid balance.